human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

 Open the `assembly/5-untip/unitig-normal-connected-tip.gfa` file in Bandage.
 Now our three nodes have been resolved into one.

+# Building Graph Sense

+We&rsquo;re going to open Bandage and look around.
+This is a demonstration, so you do not need to try to do this on your own machine.
+The goal is to develop an intution for what the graph visualization is telling you.

+* Overall feel for graphs and bandage
+  * graphs: nodes, edges, and paths
+    * simple examples: cycle & hairpin
+  * bandage UI
+  * loading CSVs and launching from CLI
+* How does a typical human assembly look?
+  * ~23 chunks
+  * zippers: het-hom-het-etc.
+  * non-zippers (rDNA tangles, sex chrs, breaks)
+* Complex examples
+  * hom with short hets w/o markers
+  * long hom with long hets
+  * &ldquo;scaffold&rdquo; from graph structure
+  * complete fail

 # Comparison of Runtime Parameters